damchilly/Getting-Cleaning-Project2/README.md

 #run_analysis.R steps

-1. Read the test, train and subject files: y_test.txt, subject_test.txt and X_test.txt.
+1.Read the test, train and subject files: y_test.txt, subject_test.txt and X_test.txt.
 Combine the files to a data frame linking subjects, labels, and the rest of the data.

 2.Read the activity labels from activity_labels.txt and replace the numbers with the text

 3.Read the features from features.txt and extract only those features that are either means ("mean()") or standard deviation ("std()").
-The reason for leaving out meanFreq() is that the goal for this step is to only include means and standard deviations of measurements, of which meanFreq() is neither.
+The reason for leaving out meanFreq() is that the goal for this step is to only include means and standard deviations of measurements, of which meanFreq() is neither.Factor to character conversion was used to complete this task.

 4.A long data frame (melt_data) is then created that includes subjects, labels and the described features for mean(0 and std().